Vianpyro/PaperMC-Docker/README.md

 ### Explanation:

 -   `-d` → Runs the container in detached mode (in the background)
--   `-e EULA=true` → Accepts the EULA, which is required for the server to start
 -   `papermc-server` → The name of the Docker image

 By default, the container will use `MC_VERSION=latest`, `MC_RAM=2G`, and other default values from the `Dockerfile`.